Honiton railway station: Roundball Halt

 There was, for a few years, a second station in Honiton.
 It was opened in September 1906 about half a mile from the town station to allow soldiers to reach a rifle range at Roundball Hill, south west of the town centre.
 It was never advertised in timetables and was demolished early in 1921.

 Accidents and incidents

 On Sunday 4 October 2009 at 11.45pm, a man escaped injuries after he walked onto the railway line at Honiton Railway Station.
 Police stated that a train managed to stop without hitting the man.
 Shortly afterwards, the 33-year-old man was sent to hospital to take a mental health assessment.

 Facilities

 A modern station building stands on the main platform which is on the southern side of the line.
 A footbridge to the west of this links the northern platform which has a small waiting shelter.
-The signal box is at the Exeter end of this platform and the main station car park is situated behind this, however the 1957 signal box closed and was knocked down in late spring of 2012.
+The 1957-built signal box at the Exeter end of this platform closed and was demolished in 2012.
+The main station car park is situated behind the former site of the signal box.
 The station saw a refurbishment in Spring 2011, providing a new booking hall, more CCTV, shelters and increased accessibility.